 The IMA wants to test a CMA Exam candidate’s knowledge, as well as their ability to apply exam concepts in real-life scenarios — which is why essay questions are part of the exam.
 Consequently, candidates will run across a variety of essay questions, which may include writing a memo, performing a calculation, or comparing and contrasting certain concepts.
 Some essay questions will be fairly straightforward while others will have several parts the exam candidate will need to clearly navigate – just like in the real world.

-To sufficiently prepare for the essay exam part, candidates should practice using a wide variety of essay questions.
-They’ll also need to make sure they’re solid on the various CMA Exam topics, from financial statement analysis and corporate finance to internal controls and decision analysis.
+To sufficiently prepare for the essay exam part, candidates should practice using a wide variety of essay questions and CMA practice tests.
+Their test prep should also include all of the various CMA Exam topics, from financial statement analysis and corporate finance to internal controls and decision analysis.
 That’s whyit’s important to make sure your study guide has a test bank or test questions that suffice.
 Surgent offers 65+ essay questions on all CMA Review Courses to help candidates become well-rounded in both the exam concepts and the type of essay questions offered, and a one-of-a-kind score report feature called ReadySCORE.
 This feature takes your questions and answers to determine what score you would get if you were to take today – this helps you to know when you’re at a passing score and ready to take the CMA certification exam.

-You Get 30 Minutes to Complete Each Section (For the Most Part)
+You Get 30 Minutes to Complete Each CMA Exam Section (For the Most Part)

 The exam breakdown is 3 hours for the multiple choice questions and one hour for the essay questions (or two 30-minute time periods for each essay question).
 However, if you finish the multiple choice section early, you’ll have more time to work on the essay section.